Kiyan-Sln/DSA210-Project/README.md

 * Compare sales performance across different store locations under varying weather conditions.
 * Provide data-driven recommendations to help coffee shop businesses optimize inventory and marketing strategies.

+Hypothesis Testing:

+* Null Hypothesis (H0): Weather does not affect the type of selling (product category) in coffee shops.
+* Alternative Hypothesis (H1): Weather does affect the type of selling (product category) in coffee shops.

+We will perform statistical tests (e.g., Chi-square tests) to determine if weather conditions significantly influence sales trends for the different product categories offered by the coffee shops.

+Machine Learning (Classification):

+For the ML part, this project will involve multiclass classification to predict the product category (Coffee, Tea, Bakery, or Drinking Chocolate) based on weather and other relevant factors.
+This classification model can help us identify the most likely product category to sell based on specific weather conditions and other inputs.

+ML Steps are:

+* Data Preprocessing: Clean the data, handle missing values, encode categorical variables, and normalize numerical features if necessary.
+* Feature Engineering: Incorporate weather data, time of year, exzplanation of sold products, location and other inputs as features to train the model.
+* Model Selection: Try classification algorithms such as Random Forest and Decision Trees
+* Model Evaluation: Evaluate models using metrics like accuracy, confusion matrix and cross-validation.

 Data:

 * Coffee Shop Sales Data: Sourced from Kaggle, containing sales records from three different coffee shop brands in New York City.